vostersc/training/UsefulArticles.md

 - [Single responsiblity in terms of what APIs should and should not do](https://softwareengineering.stackexchange.com/questions/388026/is-it-bad-practice-to-use-a-single-endpoint-to-do-multiple-similar-tasks).
 - [How the AI push could affect architecture](https://navid2zp.medium.com/architecture-for-ai-microservices-were-worth-it-after-all-f53c56ad3e1c).
 - [Decoupling data access functions](https://medium.com/javascript-scene/lenses-b85976cb0534).
 Instead of directly accessing database items, use lenses to abstract away the data shape.
 If you change the data shape you just update the lense instead of your whole codebase.
+- [Designing APIs for Reuse](https://www.plektonlabs.com/api-reuse-everything-you-need-to-know-do/#:~:text=API%20Reuse%20and%20Why%20You%20Should%20Do%20It&text=It%20is%20exactly%20what%20it,systems%20on%20a%20regular%20basis.&text=%2DA%20smaller%20number%20of%20APIs,and%20vulnerabilities%20in%20your%20systems.&text=%2DWith%20API%20reuse%2C%20disruptions%20are,may%20not%20occur%20at%20all).
+Why combinging and reusing existing apis is often better than writing a new one from scratch.

 ## Articles
 - [Easy explainer on mutations in Javascript.](https://dev.to/amissah17/ultimate-guide-to-mutations-in-javascript-2a80)